Trashpanda70/Pokemon-Game/README.md

 Items that changes move type are different "Lances".
 The tpyes available are Fire, Electric, Fighting, Rock, Ice, Ground, and Poison

 ### Spirit Pokemon
 Keeping with the theme of the game so far, Spirit Pokemon will be wild encounters of past Pokemon used in previous Human wars.
-After all, why would humans fight each other if they can train much more poweful creatures to attack at their command.
+After all, why would humans fight each other if they can train much more poweful creatures to attack at their command (I hope this is giving an idea as to the main storyline/theme of the game).
 Spirit Pokemon will be uncatchable, and will not appear in the Pokedex since they are just spirit versions of already existing Pokemon.
 Their sprite will be grayscale, and other than that will be the same as the non-spirit form of the Pokemon.

 All Spirit Pokemon will have the ability Levitate, and will have base stats equal to their non-spirit form with each individual stat boosted by 10.
 The EV's dropped from battle will therefore be the same as their non-spirit form.
 The typing of Spirit Pokemon will be a dual typing of Ghost and the/one of the type(s) that the Pokemon's non-spirit form is.